inesekr/Flight_planner/README.md

 # Flight Planner ✈ ✈ ✈
+// Added this line for testing pusposes only.
 ## Goal

 Your goal is to create an application which can store flights between different airports and allows you to search them.